WSU-kduncan/ceg3120-FromMe2You/Projects/Project1/README.md

     2. PassPhrase
     3. Confirm PassPhrase

-    In either the path you specified or default is ~/.ssh/'Encryptiontype', you copy the contents of the .pub file and paste it after typing ~/.ssh/authorized_keys file of the system you are connecting to.
+    In either the path you specified or default is ~/.ssh/'Encryptiontype', you copy the contents of the .pub file.
+    In the remote system, you must be logged in as the user to be used in the clone command.
+    Paste the public key content into ~/.ssh/authorized_keys file of the system you are connecting to.

-    Make sure the .ssh directory and the authorized_keys file is created by typing "mkdir ~/.ssh" and "vim authorized_keys"
+   **Note** Make sure the .ssh directory and the authorized_keys file is created by typing "mkdir ~/.ssh" and "vim authorized_keys"

 ## Git Usage
-    To run commands 2-4, you must be in the repository directory on the local system
+    To run commands 2-4, you must be inside of the repository directory to be

  1. First time download of the git repository

     git clone git@34.234.25.91:Project1.git

+   **Note** If the git server was initialized using the --bare command, the clone command will automatically create a empty workspace for the local system to work in.
+Otherwise it will also download the files included in the workspace to the local system.

  2. Queueing a file/directory to git repository

     git add file/directory

+    If file or directory is in a subdirectory, you must specify the path

  3. Confirming the file/directory queue with a message

     git commit -a

+    The -a flag says any files that were not added to git, ignore

-   **Note** You type a message explaining the reason(s) for the commit
+   **Note** You type a message explaining the reason(s) for the commit.
+Using text editor, the commit must be saved in order to proceed.

  4. Submit the git repository changes to the server

     git push

+   **Note** If an issue occurs with this command, check the ssh keys to make sure the correct permissions are set and the correct keys are used

 Screenshot of repository existing on system